 Take a stroll up to the Kitchen Garden to say hello to our very

-special residents including a Bengal eagle, Harris hawks and Barn
+special residents including a Turkey Vulture and Chilean Blue

-Billy displays his birds in the hotel grounds most Sunday
+Judy displays her birds in the hotel grounds

-mornings and afternoons (a post Sunday lunch or pre afternoon tea
+most Sunday mornings and afternoons (a post Sunday lunch or

-treat perhaps!).
-Or to experience the thrill of flying, handling
+pre afternoon tea treat perhaps!).
+Or to experience the thrill of

-and even hunting with some of natures most spectacular birds of
+flying, handling and even hunting with some of natures most

 - Falconry Experiences